-You may apply for reimbursement of reasonable travel and subsistence expenses.
-The purpose is to cover additional costs for project-related journeys abroad.
+You may apply for reimbursement of reasonable additional travel and subsistence expenses.
+The purpose is to cover necessary additional costs which follow from project-related journeys abroad.
 If, during a stay abroad, you remain employed at a Danish state research institution, DFF recommends that you find out whether you are covered by state self-insurance and thus do not need to take out your own personal insurance.